mykelalvis/FT/Traveller/Adventures/Beltstrike.md

 Every spaceship using the Maas starport for direct Maas dealings has a Maas Liaison Representative assigned to it.
 The Liaison handles all the administration for the transaction, including arranging accommodation for the ship’s crew, refuelling, routine maintenance and, of course, transfer and payment for cargo.
 The Liaison officers are expert administrators, bureaucrats, project managers, facilities co-ordinators and, to a lesser extent, advocates.
 Their priority is to serve Maas interests by ensuring a smooth transaction, no matter how large or small, and to maximise profit, but they also serve as the human face of the corporation.
 Liaison Representatives take time to get to know those they deal with and regular accounts deal with the same Liaison, often for years, building a healthy (and often productive from both sides) relationship.

-Although not as large as the Keneres shipyards, or as well appointed, the Shoranan Maas starport is nevertheless a well equipped, high throughput dock and trading centre.
+Although not as large as the Keneres shipyards, or as well appointed, the Shoranan Maas starport is nevertheless a well equipped, high throughput dock and trading center.
 Operations are slick, automated as far as possible, and geared towards a rapid turnaround of cargo and vessels.
 Delays are resolved as swiftly as circumstances allow, and a good Liaison will have anticipated any likely delays or hiccups and already set the gears of resolution in train before a ship’s crew has even had time to disembark.
 Belters in particular admire and respect this efficiency, irrespective of their feelings towards Maas as a corporate body.
 Red tape is kept to a minimum (relatively speaking: some deals are still mired in regulations, forms, permissions and licenses), but overall, Maas has a reputation for business-like efficiency that keeps the work of the Schaeffer belt fluid.

 ![[BltStrk-411975.jpg]] [[BltStrk-411975.jpg|Vinen Habitat]]